Who’s suing who? A guide to Canada’s telecom court cases in 2021

 A fun note relating to two other cases on this list: Shaw didn’t take part in the summer spectrum auction, in what folks figure is an attempt to help get its acquisition by Rogers approved by regulators, and TekSavvy also dropped out, due to the effects of the CRTC’s backtracked wholesale rate decision on its plans to expand in Canada’s mobile market.

-This article features reporting by Jonathan Lamont, Aisha Malik and Shruti Shekar.
+This article features reporting by Dean Daley, Jonathan Lamont, Aisha Malik, Patrick O’Rourke, Bradly Shankar, and Shruti Shekar.

 Image source: Shutterstock